-Labeling should be one of the fastest processes in your operations schedule.
+Labeling should be one of the fastest processes in your operations process.
 After following the scanning procedure in our last module, you can now sign in to your Amazon seller account, select your shipment plan, and print the associated product labels.
 Amazon provides a PDF download by default to be printed using 30-up labels.

-Although Amazon had a labeling service (requires per unit payment), we recommend printing and labeling yourself.
 Every step in the operations workflow helps to verify that the previous step has been done correctly.
 If labels don’t print out as expected, this can alert you to the chance there may have been a listing error or oversight.
 If this happens you can simply put these items aside and investigate the issue later.

-Once the labels are printed, find the first book, place the appropriate label over the barcode, and from that point, every additional book/label should be in the exact order that they were scanned.
+Once the labels are printed, find the first item, place the appropriate label over the barcode, and from that point, every additional label should be in the exact order that they were scanned.

 You will occasionally find books with multiple barcodes on the back cover.
 Amazon requests that you also cover those additional barcodes with a blank label (this prevents Amazon warehouse workers from accidentally scanning the wrong barcode).
 It is helpful to save any excess blank labels for this purpose.
 Once all labels are in the right place and all barcodes are covered, you are ready to move onto the final steps in the preparation phase.
 Now it’s time to ship.